TomF98/torchphysics/docs/tutorial/solver_info.rst

 Here we rather want to mention some more details for the trainings process.

 In general, most of the capabilities of Pytorch Lightning can also be used inside TorchPhysics.
-All possiblities can be checked in the `Lightning documentation`_.
+All possibilities can be checked in the `Lightning documentation`_.

 .. _`beginning example`: solve_pde.html
 .. _`Lightning documentation`: https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html